Electrical Panel Inspection, Installation & Replacement

 How Do You Find the Amperage for Your Panel?

 Open your panel and look for the main circuit breaker.
 This is usually at the top or bottom of the panel, and it’s larger than the others.
-Look carefully at this breaker, and you will see the number that tells you your home’s electrical service size.
+Look carefully at this breaker; you will see the number that tells you your home’s electrical service size.
 If the amps are below 200, your panel might struggle to handle the needs of modern electronics.

 Why Hire a Master Electrician?